davide-marino00/PBI_DOCS/refac.md

 - **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'Approved_With_V_Z'.
 Here's a breakdown of what it does in simple business terms:

 1. **Condition Check**: The expression checks two conditions:
-   - It first checks if the value in the column `[Approved]` is `TRUE`.
-This means it is verifying if an item (like a timesheet or request) has been approved.
+   - It first checks if the value in the 'Approved' column is TRUE (meaning the item is approved).
-   - It also checks if the value in the column `vw_Timesheet[TimesheetCode]` is either "V" or "Z".
-This means it is looking for specific codes that might represent certain types of timesheets or requests.
+   - It also checks if the 'TimesheetCode' in the 'vw_Timesheet' table is either "V" or "Z".

 2. **Output Values**:
-   - If either of the conditions is met (meaning the item is approved or has a code of "V" or "Z"), the expression returns a value of `1`.
-This indicates a positive outcome, suggesting that the item is considered approved in this context.
+   - If either of the conditions is met (i.e., the item is approved or the TimesheetCode is "V" or "Z"), the expression returns a value of **1**.
-   - If neither condition is met, it returns a value of `0`, indicating that the item is not approved.
+   - If neither condition is met, it returns a value of **0**.

-3. **Purpose**: The overall purpose of this calculated column is to flag items as approved based on either their approval status or specific codes.
-This can be useful for reporting, filtering, or further analysis, allowing users to easily identify which items are approved based on these criteria.
+3. **Purpose**: The overall purpose of this calculated column is to flag records as either approved (1) or not approved (0) based on the specified criteria.
+This can be useful for reporting or analysis, allowing users to easily identify which records are approved or fall under the specific TimesheetCodes of "V" or "Z".

-In summary, this DAX expression helps categorize items as approved if they meet certain conditions, making it easier to manage and analyze approval statuses in the dataset.
+In summary, this DAX expression helps in categorizing records based on approval status and specific timesheet codes, making it easier to filter or analyze data related to approvals.

 **`BillableDep`** (`string`)

-- **Description:** The 'BillableDep' column indicates the department associated with billable hours recorded in the timesheet, facilitating tracking and reporting of chargeable work across different organizational units.
+- **Description:** The 'BillableDep' column indicates the department associated with billable hours recorded in the timesheet, facilitating accurate tracking of revenue-generating activities.
 - **DAX Expression:**
 ```dax
 IF(